 - Audio Encoding

-The Passthough option outputs the same resolution as the input.
+The Passthrough option outputs the same resolution as the input.

-If Limit to 30 FPS is turned on, the input framerate will be cut in half.
-For example, if you have a 720p60 input with Limit to 30 FPS on, the encoded resolution will be 720p30.
-This is useful for low bitrate streaming.
+If the Limit to Maximum 30 FPS is turned on, the input frame rate will be cut in half.
+For example, if you have a 720p60 input with Limit to Maximum 30 FPS on, the encoded resolution will be 720p30.
+This is useful for low-bitrate streaming.

-If Limit to 30 FPS is turned off, the encoded framerate will be the same as the input.
+If the Limit to Maximum 30 FPS is turned off, the encoded frame rate will be the same as the input.

 Encoding Mode allows you to select the encoding bitrate mode for the MPEG-2 Transport Stream container.